Wound Care & Limb Salvage

 Identifying a Wound and the need for care.

 Identifying a wound, or a change in the tissue early on with the Ankle, Foot, or Leg is crucial.
 We spend so much time on our feet in life that it is important to be aware and identify changes and issues to avoid complications.
 A wound that is left untreated can become infected and can further spread into the bone.
 In the worst case surgical amputation may be required and is utilized to stop the infection from spreading further and damaging additional bone, and tissue of the lower extremity.
 These scenarios are prevalent in patients with Diabetes, and or Neuropathic issues such as numbness in the lower extremities.
 Wound Care is especially important in St Augustine given the large demographic that have complications with their lower extremities.

 There are many ways to treat and care for a wound these days.
 Options are centered around clearing bacteria, and infection from the area of concern.
 This creates optimal conditions for the body to heal itself.
 Some of the options available are.

 - ExtraCorporeal Shockwave Therapy to improve blood flow to ailing area

 - Collagen Dressings

 Where to go for treatment of a Wound.

-It is very important to seek care with from a provider that is certified in the care of wounds.
-This is especially crucial in the lower extremities.
+In treatment of a wound, it is very important to seek care with a provider that is certified in the care of wounds, and is especially crucial in the lower extremities.
 Make sure to check the credentials of your provider or Wound Care specialist.
 A “Certified Wound Specialist” from an accredited board will help diagnose, treat, and educate you on the journey to heal your wound.
 The goal is to get you back to feeling great and living a healthier life.
 If you are looking for a Wound Care specialist in the St Augustine area, Call Us Today @ 904-823-3301